“You’re Thirty Years Old Living In Milton”

 I have big dreams of what to do as a father with his son.
 But I also have a fear that hangs over me.
 My own life has been full of hopes ripped away from me right at the time when I thought things were in the clear.
 Now, before I can have my happy and simple life, with a little broken and repaired family, there is this monster called Covid-19 lurking in the darkness.
 I have full awareness of the terrible tragedies that have cut down the faithful and heathen alike, sometimes on a bright sunny day, like that day those German-Americans boarded General Slocum before their final hellish terror.

 However, come hell or high water, I am determined, as determined as I am to pursue impossibility in faith, to not live my life in fear.
 I believe that God exists and that God is good because I have not alternative.
 I believe in God because without God there is no good.
-Logic and reason cannot explain away the feelings I have for my precious bhest and her livewire son.
+Logic and reason cannot explain away the feelings I have for my precious Bhest and her livewire son.
 Even if we are cruelly kept apart for many more years, due to legal nonsense or plague, I know we will be together again and someday soon.

 May God have mercy on us!

 Only will tell if my dreams for this life will ever come true.
 It is easier for me to predict a global pandemic than to know if my next few days, weeks, or years on this planet will be happy or harrowing.
-Maybe my battered faith will finally meet it’s match, in something awful yet to come, and my hopes finally drown in a seas of despair.
+Maybe my battered faith will finally meet its match, in something awful yet to come, and my hopes finally drown in a sea of despair.
 Nevertheless, as long as I’m alive, let my hymn be this: “Let Thy mercy, O Lord, be upon us, as we have set our hope in Thee.”
 And, in the perilous days ahead, may I cling all the more to the words of St Paul:

 “Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword?
 As it is written: “For your sake we face death all day long; we are considered as sheep to be slaughtered.”
 No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 (Romans 8:35‭-‬39 NIV)